BarDweller/draft-guide-collection-microprofile/README.md

 ## What you will learn

-You will learn how to create, run, update, deploy and deliver a simple cloud native microservice application using the Kabanero java-microprofile collection and Appsody.
+You will learn how to create, run, update, deploy and deliver a simple cloud native microservice application using the Kabanero java-spring-boot2 collection and Appsody.

 ## Prerequisites